 In 1999, Dr. Ferguson came to the University of Nevada, Las Vegas as dean of the Graduate College and professor of biology/toxicology.
 Over the next seven years he contributed to UNLV realizing its vision of becoming a premier metropolitan research university by serving in a number of leadership roles, including senior vice provost and vice president for research and graduate studies.
 As vice president, he led the continued development of the UNLV research and graduate education enterprise, which experienced annual extramural funding increases from $59 million to $95 million and the number of graduate programs rise from 74 to 108.

-An accomplished scholar with a record of achievement spanning more than three decades, President Ferguson began his academic career as assistant professor of pharmacology and toxicology at the University of Louisiana at Monroe (ULM).
+An accomplished scholar with a record of achievement spanning more than three decades, President Ferguson began his academic career as assistant professor of pharmacology and toxicology at the University of Louisiana at Monroe (ULM) College of Pharmacy and Health Sciences.
 There, he established the first undergraduate toxicology program in the South while leading research and outreach efforts aimed at assessing potential risks from chemical exposures throughout Louisiana.
 After five years working as senior toxicologist for Unocal Corp. in Los Angeles, he returned to ULM, where he received awards for teaching and research excellence as professor and head of the Division of Pharmacology and Toxicology.
 In 1993, he was appointed dean of graduate studies and research, and in 1995, he was named vice provost.

-A Southern California native, President Ferguson graduated from Whittier College with a BA in biology and later earned a PhD in pharmacology and toxicology at the University of California, Davis in 1981.
+A Southern California native, President Ferguson graduated from Whittier College with a BA in biology (Highest Honors) and later earned a PhD in pharmacology and toxicology at the University of California, Davis in 1981.
 Between his undergraduate and graduate studies, he worked as a research specialist at the Los Angeles County-University of Southern California Medical Center and as a research biologist for Pennwalt Corp.
+Dr. Ferguson has been continuously certified as a Diplomate of The American Board of Toxicology since 1985.

 Copyright © 2015 Ball State University 2000 W. University Ave.
 Muncie, IN 47306